 I thought that after the boys had started to latch things would finally get easier.
 However, as it soon turned out I did not have enough milk for the boys to feel full.
 That is why I eventually had to get the bottle involved.
 I was not very happy about this solution at first and initially tried to latch the boys more in a hope the lactation would get better, but I had no energy left to keep doing it.
 I was literally dead inside.
 So we ended up doing both, breastfeeding that was followed with a bottle feed so the boys would not feel hungry.

 The best thing about the bottle being involved was that Yaw could help me with night feeds, which made a huge change in the routine.
 However, by the time this had happened, I was too shattered to actually enjoy it.
-Very soon I started to experience feelings of baby blues and postnatal depression.
+Very soon I started to experience feelings of postnatal depression.

 No matter what I did, no matter what people had told me, I felt like a horrible mother.
 I remember the first time a midwife asked me for a vest and I had no idea what she meant.
 When I figured it out, it turned out I did not have enough of them with me.
 There was not a problem with it at all, but all these small experiences only built up to me feeling like a complete failure.
 Looking back I think I somehow expected to know everything from day one.
 As if I already had 10 children at home.

 Taken the circumstances, until today I do not understand how Yaw could wake up each morning, leave for work and then come back and deal with the boys and his broken wife.
 He did not get much sleep at nights at all and yet, he did not show any sign of discomfort.
 He was there for me, for us.
 It was the first time I realised how important it is to have a supportive partner when becoming a mother.
 I truly cannot imagine what would have happened to me if I had been a single mother or a mother with an unsupportive partner at the time.